plagiarism Check Report is required(attach it with the answer)

 Cite your research from the text and any additional professional or regulatory guidance and format your response consistent with APA guidelines.

 Intro and a conclusion.
 This is required by APA.

 Proofread is required.

-Individual Assignment: Fiduciary Relationships Grading Guide Content Met Partially Met Not Met Comments: Includes written response in proper format to the following question from Ethics in Accounting: A Decision-Making Approach.
-Chapter 15, Exercise 18 Includes written response in proper format to the following question from Ethics in Accounting: A Decision-Making Approach.
-Chapter 15, Exercise 19 Each response is between 260 and 350 words.
+Individual Assignment: Duties of Tax Professionals Grading Guide Content Met Partially Met Not Met Comments: Includes written response in proper format to the following question from Ethics in Accounting: A Decision-Making Approach.
+Chapter 14, Exercise 19 Includes written response in proper format to the following question from Ethics in Accounting: A Decision-Making Approach.
+Chapter 14, Exercise 20 Each response is between 260 and 350 words.
 Total Available Total Earned 3.5 X/3.5 Writing Guidelines Met Partially Met Not Met Comments: The paper—including tables and graphs, headings, title page, and reference page—is consistent with APA formatting guidelines and meets course-level requirements.
 Intellectual property is recognized with in-text citations and a reference page.
 Paper includes sufficient outside sources.
 Paragraph and sentence transitions are present, logical, and maintain the flow throughout the paper.
 Sentences are complete, clear, and concise.
 Rules of grammar and usage are followed including spelling and punctuation.
 Total Available Total Earned 1.5 X/1.5 Assignment Total # X/5